tmtsoftware/csw/docs/src/main/services/event.md

 ### With Asynchronous Callback

 This API is useful when you want to subscribe to events with a callback that has an asynchronous behavior.
-The callback is of type event => future and it ensures that the event callbacks are called sequentially in such a way that the subsequent execution will start only after the prior one finishes.
+The callback is of type `Event => Future` and it ensures that the event callbacks are called sequentially in such a way that the subsequent execution will start only after the prior one finishes.
 This API gives the guarantee of ordered execution of the asynchronous callbacks.

 Scala